freeCodeCamp/freeCodeCamp/guide/english/html/attributes/href/index.md

 Hypertext Reference (HREF) is an HTML attribute that you use to specify a link destination or Uniform Resource Locator (URL).
 Most commonly you will see the HREF attribute paired with an anchor tag `<a>`.

-The HREF attribute gets the exact meaning of a link depending on the element that is using it.
-For instance when using with the `<a>` tag, it is referencing the location of an object express as a URL.
-When using the HREF attribute with the `<image>` tag, the HREF attribute is referencing the URL of the image to render.
+The exact behavior of the HREF attribute depends on the element that is using it.
+For instance, when used with the `<a>` tag, it is referencing the location of an object expressed as a URL.
+When using the HREF attribute with the `<image>` tag, the HREF attribute is referencing the URL location of an image to render.

 ### Examples:
 Link to Google's Homepage:

-  -> The text "Visit Google's Homepage acts like the link to the Homepage
+  -> The text "Visit Google's Homepage" acts like the link to the Homepage

 ```html
 <a href="https://www.google.com">Visit Google’s Homepage</a>